 A Sermon on Ephesians 1:17Read more

-Prayer is central to every believers life and critical to our discipleship and worship.
-However, we often feel ashamed to talk about our personal prayer life.
-We read books and manuals on prayer, hoping to find the perfect solution to our fickle prayer life.
-In this sermon, Dr. Martyn Lloyd-Jones argues that questions found in books on prayer often miss the point.
-Christians must not focus on form or saying the most beautiful words they can think of.
+Prayer is central to every believers’ life and critical to discipleship and worship.
+However, Christians often feel ashamed to talk about their personal prayer life.
+They read books and manuals on prayer, hoping to find the perfect solution to a fickle prayer life.
+In this sermon on Ephesians 1:17 titled “The Father of Glory,” Dr. Martyn Lloyd-Jones argues that questions found in books on prayer often miss the point.
+Christians must not focus on form or saying the most beautiful words.
 Nor should Christians simply telegraph their petitions in a sentence or two.
-Instead we must remember.
-Recollect, pause, and remember, as the Apostle Paul does, whom we are speaking to.
+Instead they must remember, recollect, and pause, as the apostle Paul does, to whom they are speaking.
 Paul, in just one verse, notes in his prayer that he is praying to the God with whom he has a covenant relationship.
 The God of the incarnate Son.
 Not an unknown god, but the God revealed through the Lord Jesus Christ.
 This God is the source of all glory.
 He is the glorious One, who gives glory, not only to the Son, but to His people.
-When we remember who we are praying to before we begin, we will, indeed, find little trouble engaging in the greatest activity any human being can do: speak to God!
+When one remembers who they are praying to before they begin, they will, indeed, find little trouble engaging in the greatest activity any human being can do: speak to God.

 17that the God of our Lord Jesus Christ, the Father of glory, may give you a spirit of wisdom and of revelation in the knowledge of Him.